 - Calibrations are valid for films from the same lot; therefore, each lot of films has to be calibrated at least once.
 However, since films slowly autopolymerize over time, it is advisable to repeat lot calibrations from time to time.
 Furthermore, since film response depends on humidity and temperature, more accurate film doses can be expected when calibration and film dose measurements are done together.

 - Uncertainties in the absorbed reference doses will be translated into film dose uncertainties.
-Hence, it is important to maximize the accuracy of the reference doses.
-Generally, this can be achieved by irradiating at reference conditions and selecting ROIs with homogeneous doses.
+Hence, it is important to maximize the accuracy of the reference doses and select ROIs with homogeneous doses.

 - To avoid the lateral response artifact, the ROIs with reference doses should be centered on the scan.